Ginzzzu/ginzzzu-music-deck/README.md

 🎵 Vertical Music Deck

 A slim vertical panel on the right side of the screen:

-always visible during gameplay
+-always visible during gameplay

-automatically shifts when the Foundry sidebar is opened

-behaves similarly to a portrait dock
+-automatically shifts when the Foundry sidebar is opened -behaves similarly to a portrait dock

-playlist buttons expand leftward on hover
+-playlist buttons expand leftward on hover

 🔍 Smart Search
 A search field at the top of the deck filters:

-playlists by name
+-playlists by name

-tracks by name
+-tracks by name

-favorite track aliases
+-favorite track aliases

-Matching playlists automatically expand while search is active.
+-Matching playlists automatically expand while search is active.

 ⭐ Favorite Playlists

 Middle-click on any playlist:

-toggles it as favorite
+-toggles it as favorite

-favorite playlists appear at the top of the deck
+-favorite playlists appear at the top of the deck -automatically sorted alphabetically

-automatically sorted alphabetically

-get a gold border and highlight
+-get a gold border and highlight

 ❤️ Favorite Tracks (“Virtual Favorites Playlist”)

 Middle-click on any track:

-adds it to the Favorites virtual playlist
+-adds it to the Favorites virtual playlist

-favorite tracks from all playlists are collected in one place

-removing a favorite track updates both the virtual playlist and the original playlist highlight

-adding a track automatically opens the Favorites playlist
+-favorite tracks from all playlists are collected in one place -removing a favorite track updates both the virtual playlist and the original playlist highlight -adding a track automatically opens the Favorites playlist

 The “Favorites” playlist shows:

 ✔ only the tracks you chose
 ✔ golden highlight for favorited tracks
 ✔ per-track aliases / custom names

 ✏ Track Aliases / Renaming (Favorites Only)

 In the “Favorites” playlist:

-hover over a track → edit icon (✎) appears
+-hover over a track → edit icon (✎) appears

-click ✎ to rename the track only inside Favorites

-original track name is preserved in the playlist

-aliases are shown in UI and used in search
+-click ✎ to rename the track only inside Favorites -original track name is preserved in the playlist -aliases are shown in UI and used in search

-tooltip shows both alias and original name
+-tooltip shows both alias and original name

 This allows creating meaningful names like:

 “Main Theme”
 “City Ambience”
 “Romance”
 “Battle (light)”

 🔈 Per-track Volume Slider

 Right-click any track → a mini volume slider appears:

-real-time volume adjustment
+-real-time volume adjustment

-synchronized with Foundry’s internal playlist volume

-stays open while dragging
+-synchronized with Foundry’s internal playlist volume -stays open while dragging

-closes only when clicking away
+-closes only when clicking away

-smooth, compact UI
+-smooth, compact UI

 Works for:

-normal playlist tracks
+-normal playlist tracks

-favorite tracks
+-favorite tracks

 🎨 Playlist Color Picker

 Right-click on any playlist:

-opens a color palette popup
+-opens a color palette popup

-choose a custom background color
+-choose a custom background color

-“remove color” button
+-“remove color” button

-“reset all colors” button
+-“reset all colors” button

 Palette colors themselves can be configured in module settings.

 ⚙ Fully Configurable

 Module settings include:

-playlist button size
+-playlist button size

-maximum expand width on hover
+-maximum expand width on hover

-auto-collapse behavior
+-auto-collapse behavior

-full name display for favorites
+-full name display for favorites

-palette colors (with optional Color Picker UI)
+-palette colors (with optional Color Picker UI) -folder-color integration

-folder-color integration

 📦 Installation
 Foundry Package Management (recommended)